dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

   participant will receive their portion of the pool of SNS tokens, pro-rated by their share of the overall number of ICP contributed.
-For example, if the sale canister initially held 1000 SNS tokens and 500 ICP tokens were collected during the decentralization sale, then the exchange rate would be 2:1 and each participant would get 2 SNS tokens for each ICP token they contributed.
+For example, if the sale canister initially held 1000 SNS tokens and 500 ICP tokens were collected during the decentralization swap, then the exchange rate would be 2:1 and each participant would get 2 SNS tokens for each ICP token they contributed.

-Apart from distributing the tokens to many participants, the decentralization sale sets a market price for the SNS token and every sale participant receives SNS tokens at that price.
+Apart from distributing the tokens to many participants, the decentralization swap sets a market price for the SNS token and every sale participant receives SNS tokens at that price.